 Once upon another time, in the world

 As of my 20th I traveled a lot (Nepal / India / Indonesia / Malaysia / Thailand / Vietnam) and I lived and worked abroad a few years (Santorini, Greece; Lausanne, Switzerland; Santa Cruz, United States) and finished my studies of English in Groningen too.
 I don’t even know how I managed to get my degree in 4 years but somehow I did.
 When my diploma was handed over the professor said he hoped I would never be a teacher.
-Not because of my personality, but because I flawed on so many levels.
+Not because of my personality, but because I flawed on quite a few levels.
 He was right.
 I was on the run, living an adventurous life but also trying to escape from a complex situation at home.
-I clumsily divided my time between countries, passions and obligations and ended up messing all those areas up a bit.
+I clumsily divided my time between countries, passions and obligations and ended up doing everything 50%.
 Between my 25th and 40th I lived this seemingly perky life (oh, it looked so good on the outside; working at A-employers, thinking I was so interesting because I earned big money, competing / partying / boasting with colleagues and friends), but in reality I felt stuck and I couldn’t keep up with all this pretence.
 Inside I felt split between what I thought others needed of me and what I wanted out of life.
-The good thing about this all is that I ended up having a blended background of colourful careers.
-I worked as a teacher in high schools (4 yrs, here, here), and as a consultant/trainer/coach (14 yrs, here, here, here & self-employed).
+The good thing about this all is that I ended up having a blended background of colourful careers, performing better than my professor predicted back in the nineties.
+I worked as a teacher in high schools (4 yrs, here, here), and was as a successful consultant/trainer/coach (14 yrs, here, here, here & self-employed).